‘General Hospital’ Spoilers: Liv Holds The Key To Unlock Secrets In Port Charles

 — General Hospital (@GeneralHospital) March 22, 2017

 Viewers were surprised when it was revealed that Nora Buchanan not only worked the custody case for Valentin Cassadine, but she was also paid quite nicely for her expertise lawyer skills in getting Liv sent to Darkham instead of Pentonville.
 Everyone seemed pleased about that, except for Griffin.
 Even Anna mentioned to him that it is more secure than Pentonville is.
-However, he is now plagued with Liv’s words to him at the courthouse She mentioned that he was nothing like his mother and that now has him rattled.
+However, he is now plagued with Liv’s words to him at the courthouse.
+She mentioned that he was nothing like his mother and that now has him rattled.

 General Hospital spoilers have been saying for a while now that Griffin is Anna’s son, but there could always be a twist involved.
 It may not be as cut and dry as fans think it is.
 However, most want Anna to be Griffin’s mother as they have a great relationship already.
 Liv also told Anna that she knows a secret about her, so that seems to be where this is headed.
 Are the writers just teasing us with this?
 Or will Anna’s child really be alive and well?